ratmice/nimbleparse_lsp/README.md

 Primarily intended for the development of grammars.
 It seeks to remove any/all extraneous steps between editing a grammar testing it.

-It does not run generate source code, compile the sources, or run actions embedded in the grammar.
-While actions get ignored you can optionally build a generic syntax tree.
+It avoids generating source code, compiling the sources, subsequently it will not run actions embedded in the grammar.
+It will optionally build a generic syntax tree.

-Reparsing is performed on the editors buffer, on change, so you do not need to save the changes to reparse.
+Reparsing is performed on the editors buffer, on change.
+So you do not need to save the changes to reparse.
+Parser tables are built in memory, so you can both edit the grammar and its input.

 Error recovery is optional (enabled by default), but will be slower than disabling it.